-Put on your wig/giant animal head/fishnet tights/glitter or otherwise unruly outfit and get ready for a wild Tuesday night out.
-Though Halloween falls on a weekday this year, and arguably not everybody will be able to— shall we say— go trick-or-treating, there are still plenty of ways to celebrate this year.
-The weekend preceding Halloween will be chock-full of events— including Voodoo Fest, the Endless Night Vampire Ball, bar crawls, as well as the more family-friendly Boo at the Zoo.
+Put on your wig/giant animal head/fishnet tights/glitter/otherwise unruly outfit and get ready for a wild Wednesday night out.
+Though Halloween falls on a weekday this year, there are still plenty of ways to celebrate like we do every year.
+The Halloween season will be chock-full of events— including the Krewe of Boo parade, the Voodoo Music + Arts Experience, the Endless Night Vampire Ball, and the more family-friendly Boo at the Zoo and Crawloween.
 But, if you are itching to do some gallivanting around town on All Hallow’s Eve proper, there is something for everyone.

 Halloween in New Orleans

 As has been the trend, general merriment and revelry ensues along Frenchmen Street for Halloween celebrations.
 Frenchmen Street’s numerous bars and music venues attract a large and diverse costumed crowd.
-There is bound to be some good people watching and interesting costumes to be found even on a Tuesday night on Frenchmen.
 Maison, d.b.a., and other music clubs are hosting live shows for Halloween evening.

 Quintron and Miss Pussycat at One-Eyed Jack’s

 For those who like a little more structure in their Halloween evening, catching a music show is a great option.
-The famous NOLA duo Quintron and Miss Pussycat will be joined by Delish Da Goddess and a host of special guests for this Halloween night show.
+The famous NOLA duo Quintron and Miss Pussycat will be joined by JEFF The Brotherhood for this Halloween night show at One Eyed Jack’s.
 If you’ve not experienced a Quintron and Miss Pussycat show before, you’re in for a special treat — shows include dance music, maracas, and puppets.
 One Eyed Jack’s intimate space coupled with the interactive musical stylings of this duo provides one of the most unique and entertaining shows happening on Halloween night.

 Rocky Horror Picture Show at the Prytania Theatre

-For those who prefer to stick to more traditional Halloween events and happenings, check out the 10:00 p.m. or midnight showing of the Rocky Horror Picture Show at the Prytania Theatre in the Uptown neighborhood.
+For those who prefer to stick to more traditional Halloween events, check out the 10:00 p.m. or midnight showing of the Rocky Horror Picture Show at the Prytania Theatre Uptown.
 A shadow cast will be on hand to guide participants through this musical movie experience.
-If you can’t make it out to the showing on Halloween night, the theater is holding viewings on Friday, Oct.
-27 and Sunday, Oct.
-29 at midnight.
+If you can’t make it out to the showing on Halloween night, the theater is also screening the classic on Friday, Oct.
+26 and Saturday, Oct.
+27 at midnight.
 Come as you are or wear a costume.
 And don’t forget the props!

-If you want to get in the spirit, but without the late night reveling, schedule a cemetery tour during the day with Save Our Cemeteries,where you will get a good dose of history whilst walking amidst the dead.
+If you want to get in the spirit, but without the late night reveling, schedule a cemetery tour during the day with Save Our Cemeteries, where you will get a good dose of history whilst walking amidst a city of the dead.

 Thriller Flash Mob

-Each year on Halloween, the Thriller Flash Mob shows off their creepy dance routines in front of City Hall.
-They will be flash-mobbing the seat of local government between noon and 3:00 p.m., and it is free to watch.
+Each year on Halloween, the Thriller Flash Mob shows off their creepy dance routines which, this year, will take place at Louis Armstrong Park.
+They will be flash-mobbing the birthplace of jazz around noon on October 31, and it is free to watch.